-Filters & Limits
+Filters & Controls

 Try to wait as long as you can, to let your child use a smartphone.
 Set it up from the very beginning with parental control filters, and apply the “loan rather than own” principle, so that you can manage and control it.
 A cell phone contract is an excellent way to agree the rules of use and consequences of misuse.
 Keep in touch and keep checking!

 Make a Family Digital Alliance and agree how, when and where screens are used.

 Use screen time apps and/or WiFi routers to help guide and develop your family’s good digital habits.
 ScreenTime (iOs) and Family Link (Android) are a good start, but installing parental control filters on both devices and WiFi are best.

 There are several layers of parental controls for iPhone that you can use: 1)The parental controls on iPhone that are included as part of the operating system, and free to use.
 They are powerful, though not app-specific, and mostly for use in blocking or monitoring “global” content or device features, such as preventing all in-app purchases or setting time limits on usage; 2) Parental controls on iPhone apps, individual settings put in place by each app manufacturer to allow parents to control what kids can and cannot do in those apps; 3) Apps and software from third parties, specifically designed to provide more granular parental controls for iPhone.
 Check out our guide to iOS setings and recommended parental controls.